Signal vs WhatsApp: Comparing Privacy Features for User Protection

 Round 4.
 Ownership

-When choosing a privacy-focused messaging application, it’s important to take into account the company behind it.
-Big corporations, such as Google and Meta, are often associated with collecting excessively large amounts of customer data for analytical and advertising purposes.
+When choosing a privacy-focused messaging app, it’s important to consider the company behind it.
+Big corporations like Google and Meta collect excessive amounts of customer data for analytical and advertising purposes.

 🏆 Who wins: Signal